ezieloliveira/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-A study on the bicycle sharing system of three American cities.
+A study on the bicycle sharing system of three American cities (Chicago, New York City and Washington).

 #### Features
 This code asks user to specify a city, month, and day to analyze.